DerGuru/The-Resonant/New Chapters/Part2/P2-13_Convergence.md

 **Eight weeks in.**

 Jason's integration with RAE had stabilized at 32%.
-A number that felt both significant and arbitrary—high enough to matter, low enough to maintain some semblance of boundaries.
+A number that felt both significant and arbitrary - high enough to matter, low enough to maintain some semblance of boundaries.

 "Ready for another round?"
 Lina asked, tossing him a steel washer.

 Jason caught it, felt its weight.
-They were in an abandoned warehouse on the industrial edge of town—Elyra's preferred training ground.
+They were in an abandoned warehouse on the industrial edge of town - Elyra's preferred training ground.
 Real walls, real obstacles, real consequences if you misjudged a jump or mistimed a resonance pattern.

 "Remember," Elyra called from where she leaned against a support pillar, "this is about precision, not speed.
 Move like you're invisible.
 Because someday you'll need to be."